Inventory Visibility and Reporting for Distributors

 - One system (or one logical “source of truth”) holds inventory.

-- Other systems (order management, EDI outbound, storefronts) get inventory via integration, not separate data entry.
+- Other systems (order management, EDI outbound, storefronts) get inventory via ERP integration, not separate data entry.

 - Updates (receiving, shipping, adjustments) are made in the source system and propagated automatically where needed.